 And don’t forget about a Thanksgiving cocktail recipe, like this one for Pumpkin Pie Martini.

-Oven-Roasted Boneless Turkey Breast
+Boneless Turkey Breast Roasted In Oven

 Ingredients

-- 3 pound boneless turkey breast thawed if frozen
+- 4-5 pound Boneless turkey breast roast

 - ½ cup butter melted

-- ¼ cup dry white wine or apple juice
+- 1 cup dry white wine or apple juice

-- 2 tablespoons fresh thyme leaves chopped, or 1 ½ teaspoons dried thyme.
+- 2 tablespoons Fresh thyme leaves chopped, or 1 ½ teaspoons dried thyme.

-- 1 teaspoon salt
+- 1 teaspoon Kosher salt

-- 1 teaspoon paprika
+- 1 teaspoon Paprika

-- 2 cloves garlic finely chopped
+- 2 Tablespoons Garlic finely chopped

 Instructions